-I already know I will travel to Lviv so many times in future!
+I already know I will travel to Lviv so many times in the future!

 Lviv for photography enthusiast

-If, like me, you’re a huge photography enthusiast I recommend you waking up early and set off with your camera for a walk around, when the streets are still fairly empty.
+If like me, you’re a huge photography enthusiast I recommend you wake up early and set off with your camera for a walk around when the streets are still fairly empty.
 And then return there at the golden hour in the evening – climb the town hall tower (prepare for climbing over 300 steps!) or walk up to the High Castle Hill – the highest point in the city for the best views.

 - streets in the Old Town.
-My favorites are Virmenska, Lesi Ukrainky, Brativ Rohatyntsiv and Staroievreiska.
-But every single street there is worth at least few pictures so just wander aimlessly around!
+My favorites are Virmenska, Lesi Ukrainky, Brativ Rohatyntsiv, and Staroievreiska.
+But every single street there is worth at least a few pictures so just wander aimlessly around!